Mayakq/downloader-rust/README.md

 First draft.
-It works, but it's 3/5
+It works, but appraisal 3/5